adoankim/PhaserGoF/README.md

 Solution
 --------
-To calculate wich cells lives or dies, a directed Graph is built and the inbound grade for each vertex is used in order to calculate next generation cells.
+To calculate which cells lives or dies: a directed Graph is built and the inbound grade of each vertex is used at the rule matching process to calculate next generation cells.

 Basic commands
 --------------